blockpulsar/solana-hello-world/README.md

-# Minimal Hello World example on Solana Blockchain
+# Minimal Hello World Example on Solana Blockchain

 This example is heavily influenced by the official [example-helloworld](https://github.com/solana-labs/example-helloworld), but a lot more minimal, in order to be understood as fast as possible.